ricab/scope_guard/docs/interface.md

 ### Scope guard objects

-Scope guard objects have some unspecified type with:
+Scope guard objects have some unspecified type that cannot be used as a base class.

 #### Invariants:
-1. A scope guard object that is in an _active state_ executes its _associated_ callback exactly once when leaving scope.
+1. A scope guard object that is in an _active_ state executes its _associated_ callback exactly once when leaving scope.
-2. A scope guard that is in _inactive state_ does not execute its _associated_ callback
+2. A scope guard that is in _inactive_ state does not execute its _associated_ callback

-#### List of available public members:
+#### Overview of public members:

 1. Type `callback_type`
 2. `dismiss` function